Thesis topics

 Please contact the co-supervisor if you are interested in a thesis.

-Metabolic Network Reconstruction (and Artificial Data Generation)
+Metabolic Network Reconstruction and Optimization

 Motivation: